Mishra-Jr/Pedestrian-Detection-Sensor-Fusion/README.md

 To achieve this, I engineered a complete pipeline from simulation setup to model validation.

-* [cite_start]**Simulation Environment:** All testing was performed in the **CARLA open-source simulator (v0.9.15)**.
+* **Simulation Environment:** All testing was performed in the **CARLA open-source simulator (v0.9.15)**.
 This allowed for the creation of repeatable, controlled test scenarios with diverse and challenging environmental conditions.

 * **Core Algorithm:** The system is built on the **PointPillars** algorithm.
 We chose this because it is highly efficient at processing raw LiDAR point cloud data. [cite_start]It voxelizes the point cloud into 2D pillars and converts it into a pseudo-image format, allowing for fast and effective 2D convolutional processing, which is ideal for real-time applications.

 * **Sensor Fusion Strategy:**
-    * [cite_start]**LiDAR:** Provided high-resolution 3D spatial data for precise object localization.
+    * **LiDAR:** Provided high-resolution 3D spatial data for precise object localization.
-    * [cite_start]**Radar:** Provided crucial velocity and position data, which is highly effective even in poor weather where LiDAR performance degrades.
+    * **Radar:** Provided crucial velocity and position data, which is highly effective even in poor weather where LiDAR performance degrades.
-    * [cite_start]**Fusion Technique:** The LiDAR and Radar data streams were carefully synchronized and calibrated.  [cite_start]A **Kalman Filter** was then used to fuse the data, providing an optimal and continuously refined estimate of a pedestrian's position and velocity while mitigating sensor noise.
+    * **Fusion Technique:** The LiDAR and Radar data streams were carefully synchronized and calibrated.  [cite_start]A **Kalman Filter** was then used to fuse the data, providing an optimal and continuously refined estimate of a pedestrian's position and velocity while mitigating sensor noise.

 ---